Lalufu/ruuvi-mqtt/README.md

 This will apply the polynomial f(x) = 0.98 * x^2 + 1.01 * x to
 the humidity measurement from the tag with mac aa:bb:cc:dd:ee:ff.
 Note that all constants need to be given, even if they are 0.

+## Data pushed to MQTT

+The script pushes the data received from the Ruuvi tags to MQTT as a JSON string.
+The original structure as received from `ruuvitag-sensor` is preserved, with the below changes.

+- a `ruuvi_mqtt_timestamp` field is added, containing the time the datagram was received via BLE.
+This field is the UNIX epoch, in milliseconds.

+- a `ruuvi_mqtt_name` field is added, containing the human readable name of the tag as defined with `--mac-name`.
+If no name is defined for a tag the empty string is used.

+- For each field that was modified through a `--offset-poly` function, the original value is preserved in a field called `ruuvi_mqtt_raw_<field>`.